Latest Definitive (EDGE) News Update

 TLDR

-Definitive’s latest updates focus on enhancing cross-chain trading infrastructure.
+Definitive’s codebase updates focus on enhancing trading infrastructure and cross-chain capabilities.

 Deep Dive